 Part of our new business strategy is to grow our business through the acquisition and development of infrastructure critical to the transition of energy supply to lower carbon sources.
 This will involve identifying opportunities to offer services to third parties with our existing assets or constructing or acquiring new assets.
-We are currently pursuing energy transition infrastructure opportunities but we have not yet closed an acquisition or developed infrastructure in connection with this business strategy.
+We are currently pursuing energy transition infrastructure opportunities and while we have completed the formation of the Levo joint venture, we have not developed infrastructure in connection with this business strategy.
 We can provide no assurance that we will be successful in implementing our new energy transition infrastructure business, which could limit our ability to grow and extend our dependence on Mesquite and our midstream business.
 Moreover, we may fail to realize the anticipated benefit of any acquisition we do close, or we may be unable to integrate businesses we acquire effectively.
 Finally, to the extent that Stonepeak, SP Holdings or our general partner are successful in pursuing energy transition opportunities, there is no guarantee that such opportunities will be offered to us.